jcdubacq/compile-latex/README.md

 the same, then not repeating this program is acceptable; and if any input of a program changes, then the program is rerun.

 compile-latex also manages makeindex.
-It supports the use of the `multind` and `index` packages for multiple indexes; however, the automatic mode only uses the `.idx` -> `.ind` standard index.
+It supports the use of the `multind` and `index` packages for multiple indexes; however, the automatic mode only uses the `.idx` to `.ind` standard index.

 compile-latex also manages bibtex.
-It currently supports only simple bibliography or multibib package (with hints); bibtopic, biblatex are not supported).

 compile-latex remembers from one compilation to another the index options it was given.
 It is not necessary to repeat them (not harmful either).

 compile-latex uses strace to determine the files accessed by a program.